calypsonet/calypsonet-terminal-api-website/content/apis/calypsonet-terminal-calypso-api.md

 ### Simple secure session for fast embedded performance

-This example illustrates the ticketing processing of a validation: only necessary data are read from the card.
+This example illustrates the ticketing processing of a validation: only the necessary data is read from the card.

 In case of communication failure with the card, to support a recovery transaction on another terminal: the ratification status and the last event are checked at the session opening, and the session is closed as not ratified directly followed by a ratification command.

 {{< figure src="/media/apis/calypso_transaction_simple_secure_session_embedded_sequence_diagram.svg" caption="Calypso API - Simple Secure Session - Sequence Diagram" >}}